sr99622/wabash/README.md

 During the ```otool``` scan, system libraries are ignored as they are provided by default in the Operating System.
 This has implications for the choice of Operating System under which the compilation is performed, in the sense that older Operating Systems can be expected to be forward compatible within their family so that older software can be used on newer systems.

 Once a list of dependencies has been collected, the dependency files themselves are manipulated using the ```install_name_tool``` utility to change the loader headers in the binary files such that the loader can be invoked in a portable manner.
-The binary file header and dependency links are changed to display ```@loader_path``` as their location, which gives the parent executable the ability to invoke the dependency from within its local directory.
+The binary file header and dependency links are changed to display ```@loader_path``` as their location, which gives the consuming executable the ability to invoke the dependency from within its local directory.

 Following manipulation of the binary file headers, the project is re-compiled with the new loader path settings to bake in the changes.
 The modified binaries are copied to the project Python staging area, in this case the ```wabash``` subdirectory, so that they will be installed along side the Python module executable in the virtual environment.
 This configuration allows arbitrary machines to install the Python module and it's dependencies in a portable way such that the Python module can run on the target machine without the requirement to pre-install those dependencies.

 Additionally, the script will populate the ```stock``` subdirectory with portable versions of the dependencies for use in project development.
-The ```stock``` subdirectory can be copied to a develpment machine to allow compilation of the project with portable libraries.
+The ```stock``` subdirectory can be copied to a develpment machine to facilitate compilation of the project with portable libraries.

 ```
 scripts/mac/make_module